isomerpages/cris-corp/news-and-events/news/_posts/2024-02-06-post-Celebrating International Day of Women and Girls in Science 2024.md

 </div>
 <p><em>Nimmi spending quality time with her children, playing board games.</em>
 </p>
-<p>&nbsp;Nimmi finds fulfilment in creating a direct impact on improving
+<p>Nimmi finds fulfilment in creating a direct impact on improving people’s
-people’s lives and contributing to the well-being of society.
+lives and contributing to the well-being of society.
 Outside of work, she spends quality time with her family, cycling and playing card games.</p>
-<p>Asuperpower that she would like to possess is the ability to eradicate
+<p>A superpower that she would like to possess is the ability to eradicate
 all diseases, especially paediatric cancers.
 As a mother of two, she hopes that all children can have a colourful life with their families, not in hospital wards but at home.</p>